patrick-blom/firefly_luciferin_wiki/Quick-start.md

 `ESP8266` is the preferred microcontroller and have its own ready to use firmware, it's cheap, it's extremely stable, it have a built in WiFi.
 If you want to use another microcontroller you can build your own firmware.
 Wemos and Lolin D1 Mini microcontrollers are premium one.
 You can't go wrong with them.
 - Please install the CH340 driver, download [here](https://www.wemos.cc/en/latest/ch340_driver.html).
 - Please download the firmware from [here](https://github.com/sblantipodi/glow_worm_luciferin/releases).
-- Flash the firmware on your microcontroller (**FULL version adds support for remote control, if you flash FULL version you MUST** [configure WiFi and MQTT](https://github.com/sblantipodi/firefly_luciferin/wiki/Remote-Access)). **If you flash LIGHT firmware you MUST use USB cable**. **Best combo** is obtained with FULL firmware for remote management and a USB cable for the fastest possible `ambient light effect`.
+- Flash the firmware on your microcontroller (**FULL version adds support for remote control, if you flash FULL version you MUST** [configure WiFi and MQTT](https://github.com/sblantipodi/firefly_luciferin/wiki/Remote-Access)). **If you flash LIGHT firmware you MUST use USB cable**.
 You can download ESP Home Flasher from [here](https://github.com/esphome/esphome-flasher/releases).
 This software have an easy GUI and it works great with ESP devices.

 ## Connect the LED strip to your microcontroller

 ![CIRCUITS](https://github.com/sblantipodi/glow_worm_luciferin/blob/master/assets/img/ambilight_bb.png)
 If you have a low quality microcontroller, capacitor, resistance and logic level converter helps "stabilizing the circuit", there are many people who don't use those extra components.
 WS2812B led strip is cheap and easy to use and it looks awesome, 5V is easy to manage with a microcontroller, buy a compatible power supply and you are set.

+If you don't want to build your own board, you can use a pre-build board like the [QuinLED-Dig-Uno](https://quinled.info/2018/09/15/quinled-dig-uno).
+NOTE: QuinLED-Dig-Uno must be used with Glow Worm FULL Firmware because it can't be connected to your PC via USB.

 ## Install LED strip behind you monitor
 - This is an easy step, a little bit of double sided tape, easy to remove, easy to fix.